 An outline of managing pulmonary oedema is discussed here.

 A patient with pulmonary fibrosis might have an oxygen requirement, but an acute deterioration in saturations should trigger seeking another cause.

 This should always be the first thing you should consider as this is life-threatening.
 This is particularly true of patients with no known history of lung disease.
-If you suspect it (urticarial rash, facial/mucous membrane swelling, hypotension & any recent medications) then immediately put out a MET call.
+If you suspect it (urticarial rash, facial/mucous membrane swelling, hypotension & any recent new medications) then immediately put out a MET call.
 Management includes

 - 0.5mg 1:1000 intramuscular adrenaline (life-saving).
 IV adrenaline can cause arrhythmias & should be reserved for ITU settings.

 - 10mg IV chlorphenamine

 An outline of managing asthma is discussed here.